-Just two weeks after graduating from the College, with the print barely dry on my new diploma, I have had an article accepted for publication for an online magazine.
+Just two weeks after graduating from the College, I have had an article accepted for publication for an online magazine.

 How often do you read an article in a newspaper or magazine about a favourite place, food or hobby and think ‘I wish I’d written that’.

 At the top of my ‘Things To Do If Only I Had the Time’ wish list was learning to write articles for publication.
 When, after 13 years in the airline industry I was made redundant during the recent economic downturn.
 It was my chance to pause, take stock and see if this curve in my path could take me to freelance journalism.
 Boosted by the encouragement of family and friends, I started to make enquiries to see if this was achievable.